Exploring the Biblical meaning of 'Loving Our Neighbors’

 "Huh!" he said.
 "So that’s how the devil gets down there!"

 OK, Bobby’s theory was just a bit off.
 But so was mine.
 Almost none of the "poor" families we met in those campgrounds fit my stereotypes.
-Instead, they were honest, hardworking middle class families.
-They’d suffered layoff, sickness, or divorce (I’ve experienced all three).
+They were honest, hardworking former middle class families – well-off enough to own RV’s - who’d suffered layoff, sickness, or divorce.
 They’d lost their homes and been thrust deep into the lower class.
 They weren’t lazy.
 Most had no alcohol or drug problems.
 None of them begged on street corners.
 Some had low-paying work again, but none had homes.

 We met those people in every campground we lived in.
-Yet, during our whole first year, we met exactly one family that was abusing the system!
+And during our whole first year, we met just one family that was abusing the system!

-One single mother who worked full time lived in a tiny RV because she couldn’t afford an apartment.
-We met many who earned too much to qualify for welfare or food stamps, but not enough to pay rent, food, car expenses, insurance, and doctor bills.
+We met many who earned too much to qualify for welfare or food stamps, but not enough to pay apartment rent, food, car expenses, insurance, or doctor bills.
 Yet they were fortunate.
 They were among the few who had some sort of RV.
 Many more families became like Stu.
 They lived in cars, under bridges, or in shelters.

 We learned that we can’t know our flock’s needs by reading books, watching TV specials, or listening to talk shows or politicians.
-We have to see those sheep for ourselves.
-And, in those six years, we did.
+We have to see those sheep for ourselves

 What we saw did fit the Bible’s portrait of poverty well.
 Yes, it can be caused by bad habits.
 But many poor are honest and hardworking.
-Their poverty came from circumstances, or others’ greed or dishonesty.
+Their poverty comes from circumstances like sickness, injury, layoffs, divorce, age, or others’ greed or dishonesty.
 And Scripture tells us in no uncertain terms to help such people!

-Aren’t people in many countries worse off?
-Yes.
+Many people worldwide are worse off than those we saw.
 Ash Barker describes Asian workers literally chained to sewing machines, earning $1 a day.
 Blogs by David Kuo, Anne Jackson, Pete Wilson, Shaun Groves, and others describe intense poverty they’ve seen during trips to Africa, India, Haiti, and elsewhere.
 And those people are among the "neighbors" Jesus tells us to love.

-Yet can we overlook hurting "neighbors" in our own communities?
-The US has the highest poverty rate, and the greatest gap between rich and poor, of eighteen developed nations.
+Poverty exists in surprising places.
+Of all countries, the US has the highest poverty rate, and the greatest gap between rich and poor, of eighteen developed nations.
 (Mark Rank, One Nation, Underprivileged, Oxford University Press, 2004, p.
 33).
-Too many here can’t feed or dress their children adequately, or are homeless.
+Too many can’t feed or dress their children adequately, or are homeless.

 Jesus did not say "it’s OK if you don’t feed or clothe your city’s neighbors, because other people are even poorer."
-He did say "When you refused to help ... these my brothers, you were refusing help to me."
-(Matthew 25:45.).
+He did say "When you refused to help ... these my brothers, you were refusing help to me" (Matt.
+25:45).

 He teaches us to love and help our "neighbors" next door AND around the world.